4sp1r3/rule-lookup/README.md

 Before firing the initial rule (sid 2018234), Suricata first takes steps to verify that this is a Java client making a connection to the internet with a Java user-agent by utilizing sid 2013035.
 That being said, sid 2013035 will never fire - the "flowbits:noalert" piece guarantees that.
 That being said, understanding the full scope of an alert and surrounding events can be extremely valuable.

-More on flowbits can be found here: http://manual.snort.org/node470.html
+More on flowbits can be found [here](http://manual.snort.org/node470.html)

 ###Example / Output: